tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 > [Pavel Fatin](https://pavelfatin.com/typing-with-pleasure/): Typing in editor is a relatively simple process, so even 286 PCs were able to provide a rather fluid typing experience.

 Modern text editors have higher latency than 42-year-old Emacs.
 Text editors!
 What can be simpler?
-On each keystroke, all you have to do is update tiny rectangular region and modern text editors can’t do that in 16ms.
+On each keystroke, all you have to do is update a tiny rectangular region and modern text editors can’t do that in 16ms.
 It’s a lot of time.
 A LOT.
 A 3D game can fill the whole screen with hundreds of thousands (!!!) of polygons in the same 16ms and also process input, recalculate the world and dynamically load/unload resources.
 How come?

 As a general trend, we’re not getting faster software with more features.
 We’re getting faster hardware that runs slower software with the same features.
 Everything works way below the possible speed.
 Ever wonder why your phone needs 30 to 60 seconds to boot?
 Why can’t it boot, say, in one second?
 There are no physical limitations to that.
 I would love to see that.
 I would love to see limits reached and explored, utilizing every last bit of performance we can get for something meaningful in a meaningful way.